-Racism, You Won’t Believe This Controversy About The Pride Flag
+You Won’t Believe This Controversy About The Pride Flag

-There’s a storm brewing inside the LGBT community since this past Pride Month, which was June in case some are unaware of why websites recently turned their logos into rainbows.
-Apparently some people believe there is an aspect of the rainbow flag being left off, one that many say is important and needs to be quickly incorporated.
-Despite plenty of people believing the flag is fully representative of the entire LGBT community, people of color are asking for a brown stripe to be added, reports Twitchy.
-A feeling that this group of people gave been left off the rainbow is rising.
+There’s a storm brewing inside the LGBTQ community since Pride Month, which occurred in June.
+Some people believe there is an aspect of the rainbow flag being left off, one that many say is important and needs to be quickly incorporated.
+Despite plenty of people believing the flag is fully representative of the entire LGBTQ community, people of color are asking for a brown stripe to be added, reports Twitchy.
+A feeling that this group of people have been left off the rainbow is rising.

-Who would oppose adding the stripe to the pride flag?
-Well, a recent poll asking who was in favor and who was not showed gay men and those in the older group of the LGBT community are not in favor.
+A recent poll asking who was in favor and who was not showed gay men and those in the older group of the LGBTQ community are not in favor of adding the new color.
 Some are calling racism on this exclusion and opposition.

 Poll finds gay men and older LGBT people are most opposed to a brown stripe in the pride flag to represent people of color https://t.co/KWszUXKDmx